YulesRules/Ultima-Online-Razor-Enhanced-Pathfinding/README.md

 <h2>Script Configuration</h2>
 The script is configurable with the following settings:

-debug (default is True):  If set to True, will output the iteration attempts at finding a path and the progress of the character as it moves along the route, node by node.
+debug (default is False):  If set to True, will output the iteration attempts at finding a path and the progress of the character as it moves along the route, node by node.

 search_statics (default is True): If set to True, the pathfinder will avoid static objects like trees and rocks.